carpentries/instructor-training/pages/06-pck.md

 ---
-layout: lesson
+layout: page
-root: ..
+title: Instructor Training
-title: Pedagogical Content Knowledge and Cognitive Load
+subtitle: Pedagogical Content Knowledge and Cognitive Load
+minutes: 10
 ---
+> ## Learning Objectives {.objectives}
+>
+> * FIXME

 Another way of looking at what teachers (ought to) know divides knowledge into three parts:

-- *content knowledge*, such as the "what" of programming;
+*   *content knowledge*, such as the "what" of programming;

-- *general pedagogical knowledge*, i.e., an understanding of the psychology of learning; and
+*   *general pedagogical knowledge*, i.e., an understanding of the psychology of learning; and

-- the *pedagogical content knowledge* (PCK) that connects the two, which is things like when to teach the notion of a call stack and what examples to use when doing so.
+*   the *pedagogical content knowledge* (PCK) that connects the two, which is things like when to teach the notion of a call stack and what examples to use when doing so.

 This training course will focus on general pedagogical knowledge, and will assume you know as much as you need to about basic programming (our content knowledge).